 Other existing or current regulations or measures in force on the date of entry of this Agreement.

-Type of Reservation: Prohibition of Performance Requirement (Article 89)
+Type of Prohibition of Performance Reservation: Requirement (Article 89)

-Description: India reserves the right to adopt or maintain any measure relating to Technology Transfer and Senior Management Board of Directors.
+maintain any measure relating to Technology Transfer and Senior Management Board of Directors.

-Existing Measures: Article 73 Of the Constitution of India Read with Article 246 of the Constitution of India.
+Existing Article 73 of the Constitution of Measures: India read with Article 246 of the